πͺͺ Certificate Configuration Guide

 When this appears:

-- Attempting to connect to a server with self-signed certificate
+- Attempting to connect to a server with a self-signed certificate or an incomplete certificate chain (e.g., using

-- App default settings are in effect but server needs self-signed support
+cert.peminstead offullchain.pem) - App default settings are in effect

 User action:

-- Enable "Allow self-signed certificates" in server settings
+- Enable "Allow untrusted certificates" in server settings as a workaround

 Default App Settingsβ